-Dial-a-Ride journey requests scheduledPast five quarters (%)
+Dial-a-Ride journey requests scheduled

 Dial-a-Ride exceeded the 89 per cent target for journey requests scheduled for the fourth quarter in a row, marking a full year of meeting the target.
 Booking and scheduling improvements have clearly had a positive impact.